Open-ATS-Github/Newone/README.md

 - insertable springs on all axis
 - assembly with M3 screws and threaded brass insets

+test
   - two individual servomotors to steer the two front wheels
   - two brushless motor directly integrated into the rear wheels
   - raspberry pi
   - BLHeli32 ESC
   - 18650 cells with BMS (25.2V)